This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Preheat oven to 425° F with a baking sheet on a rack that is in the lower third of the oven.
+• Prep work: Preheat oven to 425° F with a rimmed baking sheet on a rack that is in the lower third of the oven.
+For easy clean up, line the baking pan with parchment paper.

-• Combine gingersnap crumbs and melted butter in bowl.
+• Make the crust: Combine gingersnap crumbs and melted butter in bowl.
 Press into the bottom and up the sides of a deep 9-inch pie dish.

-• In the bowl of a stand mixer with the paddle attachment, combine sweet potato puree with sugar and eggs.
+• Mix the filling: In the bowl of a stand mixer with the paddle attachment, combine sweet potato puree with sugar and eggs.
 Stir in evaporated milk, pumpkin pie spice, and salt.
 Beat on high speed until fully combined, no longer than 3 minutes.

-• Pour mixture into the prepared crust.
+• Add filling to prepared crust: Pour mixture into the prepared crust.
 Using a pie shield or a strip of foil around the edges will prevent the cookie crust from browning too much.

-• Place the pie on the hot baking sheet and bake in preheated 425° F oven for 15 minutes.
+• Bake the pie: Place the pie on the hot baking sheet and bake in preheated 425° F oven for 15 minutes.
 Without opening the oven door, reduce oven temperature to 350° F and bake for an additional 40 to 50 minutes or until a knife or toothpick inserted near the center comes out clean.
-The Center should appear slightly jiggly but not wet.
-Cool pie on a wire rack for 2 hours.
+The center should appear slightly jiggly but not wet.
+You can test the doneness by inserting an instant-read thermometer into the filling.
+The internal temperature should be at least 180°F. Cool the pie on a wire rack for 2 hours.

-• Serve chilled with freshly whipped cream.
-Store pie in refrigerator.
+• Enjoy!
+Serve chilled with freshly whipped cream.
+Store leftover pie in the refrigerator.

 Nutrition